joakimunge/denoliver/README.md

 -d       # Debug for more verbose logging - Defaults to false
 ```

+### Disclaimer

+**This project is not intended for production use.
+It started out as a way for me personally to learn Deno, and is merely a tool to quickly get a file server up and running.**

 ### Acknowledgements

 This project was heavily inspired by [lukejacksonn](https://github.com/lukejacksonn)s fantastic [Servor](https://github.com/lukejacksonn/servor/)